Stamp duty on a second home

 - Stamp duty is not normally payable on properties that are inherited, although inheritance tax may still apply.
 You’ll have to pay additional stamp duty if you buy another residential property

-- You’re exempt if the property has been transferred following a divorce or separation after the end of a civil partnership
+- You should be exempt if the property has been transferred following a divorce or separation after the end of a civil partnership

-- If you’re buying a home for your children, you can gift the deposit.
-As long as you’re not the joint owner of the property, the second-home stamp-duty surcharge won’t apply
+- If you’re helping your children buy a home, you can gift the deposit.
+As long as you’re not the joint owner of the property, the second-home stamp-duty surcharge won’t apply – but make sure you understand how the seven-year rule can affect tax on gift-giving